tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

-# Addendum to SemVer: System-on-Chip Packages
+# Addendum to SemVer: System-on-Chip Designs

 ## Overview

-SoC packages are similar to sofware in many ways, e.g. they are written in human-readable computer languages and often use version control systems, but differ in what comprises an "API".
+SoC (System-on-Chip) designs are similar to sofware in many ways, e.g. they are written in human-readable computer languages and often developed using version control, but differ in what comprises an "API".
-This is an addendum to the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) specification which clarifies how to apply SemVer to System-on-Chip packages.
+This is an addendum to the [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html) specification which clarifies how to apply SemVer to SoC designs.
 It is assumed that you have read and understood:

 - [RFC 2119](https://tools.ietf.org/html/rfc2119)
 - [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html)

-The main difference between software packages and SoC packages is in what constitutes a public Application Programming Interface (API).
+The main difference between software and SoC designs is in what constitutes a public Application Programming Interface (API).

 In software libraries written in the C language, an API includes: